asselinpaul/asselinpaul/content/blog/a-week-in-chengdu-chongqing.md

 description = "Observations from a week in China's central metropolises"
 +++

 I spent last week in China attending a friend's wedding.
-I visited two heavily populatedcentral cities: Chengdu & Chongqing.
-It was Golden Week, so the cities were exceedingly busy with domestic tourists.
+I visited two heavily populated central cities: Chengdu & Chongqing.
+It was Golden Week, so it was exceedingly busy with domestic tourism.

 #### London to Chengdu (LHR-TFU)